The role of IT in healthcare impacts almost every area of the industry.

 Most often, Health IT refers to the technology and infrastructure used to record, analyze, and share patient data.

-The shared goal of any Health IT technology is improving patient health.
+The shared goal of any information technology in healthcare is improving patient health.

 Tactically, this means providing IT solutions that result in better care for patients, higher patient engagement, and greater patient education about their health conditions.

 Health IT Initiatives